owncloud/ocis/docs/services/settings/tests.md

 ## Requirements

-You need a working installation of [the Go programming language](https://golang.org/), [the Node runtime](https://nodejs.org/) and [the Yarn package manager](https://yarnpkg.com/) installed to run the acceptance tests.
+You need a working installation of [the Go programming language](https://golang.org/), [the Node runtime](https://nodejs.org/) and [the pnpm package manager](https://pnpm.io/) installed to run the acceptance tests.
 You may also want to use [Docker](https://www.docker.com/) to start the necessary services in their respective containers.

 ## Acceptance Tests